syrop/syrop.github.io/_posts/2018-12-25-testing-with-dependency-retrieval.markdown

 ---
 layout: post
-title:  "Testing with dependency injection"
+title:  "Testing with dependency retrieval"
 date:   2018-12-25 14:03:19 +0100
 categories: jekyll update
 ---
-In this article I will explain how to use dependency injection for testing.
+In this article I will explain how to use dependency retrieval for testing.

 In the article I use code snippets from the project [GPS-Texter][texter].
 This application sends a text message each time distance from home location changes by 2 kilometres.
 In the test run I will use a mock location hardcoded in a test class, and instead of really sending text messages I will just count how many times the application was trying to send them and compare this number with the expected value.

-For dependency injection I use [Kodein][kodein-di].
+For dependency retrieval I use [Kodein][kodein-di].

 To use Kodein in your project, add the relevant dependencies: